istr-uc/MAST/docs/README.txt

       -----------  if not specified, then output goes to the standard output in text format.

-                   if an ".xmi" extension is specified for the output file the results of the analysis are written in XMI format according to the MAST2-results metamodel.
+                   If an ".xmi" extension is specified for the output file the results of the analysis are written in XMI format according to the MAST2-results metamodel.
 In this case, it is necessary to also specify the "-d" option, using a file name with an ".xmi" extension for writing the mast model in XMI format, according to the MAST2 metamodel.

       options: the following options are defined:
       -------